Transparency Using Innovative Structural, Conventional and Walkway Glazing

 Structural Glazing, Conventional Glazing and Walkable Glass

 Novum utilizes six glazing products to satisfy the varied aesthetics, complexities and functional demands of architectural glazing applications.
-The systems are developed for use with all glass types (monolithic, laminated and insulating) and are typically weather sealed using proven face applied silicone and silicone gaskets.
-Novum has an industry leading approach to optimization and the integration of glass and structure.
+The systems are developed for use with all glass types (monolithic, laminated and insulating) and are typically weather sealed using silicone and silicone gaskets.
+Novum has an industry leading approach to the optimization and integration of glass and structure.

 Our comprehensive systems divide into three categories:

 Structural Glazing.
-PSG+ECG+CCG Systems.
-The discreet fixing points allow for increased transparency and take advantage of the glass strength properties to work as structural panels, as opposed to more conventional, less engineered and metal intense captured systems.
+PSG + ECG + CCG Systems.
+The discreet fixing points allow for increased transparency, taking advantage the glass strength properties to work as structural panels, as opposed to more conventional, less engineered metal intense systems.
 Structural glazing eliminates much of the visual clutter of secondary materials and allows expressive or minimal primary structure.

-Novum’s family of three systems use mechanical fixing of the glass to substructure via bolting or clamping.
-Point fittings, edge clamps and corner clamps work in horizontal through vertical orientations with point supported glass being the most applicable for suspended glazing.
+Novum’s family of three glazing systems use mechanical fixing of the glass to substructure via bolting or clamping.
+Point fittings, edge clamps and corner clamps work in both horizontal and vertical orientations with point supported glass being the most appropriate for suspended glazing.